ibm-cloud-docs/power-iaas/set-full-linux.md

 Create and configure a proxy setup by following the instructions in [Configuring an HTTP proxy](/docs/satellite?topic=satellite-config-http-proxy&mhsrc=ibmsearch_a&mhq=proxy).
 This proxy is set up in a virtual private cloud (VPC) environment.

 1. Once you deploy the proxy, log in to VPC and select [security groups](/docs/vpc?topic=vpc-using-security-groups).
-2. Select the security group that is attached to your proxy and add 443, 8443, 80, and 3128.
+2. Navigate to security groups by going to [IBM Cloud](https://cloud.ibm.com){: external} > VPC Infrastructure > Networks > Security groups.
+Select the security group that is attached to your proxy and add 443, 8443, 80, and 3128.
 Ensure that the IP being asked is the subnet CIDR of your private network PowerVS VM.
 To view the subnet CIDR in the IBM Cloud website go to the region zone.
 Go to subnets and find the subnet that you will be using, and copy the CIDR.
 3. A proxy can also be established within the Classic infrastructure.
 4. Once the proxy is created, log in and locate the subnet CIDR.